devbrainlab/devbrainlab.github.io/jekyll/people.markdown

     image: Tieler.jpg
     email: tielerb@uoregon.edu
     body: Tieler is a first-generation undergraduate student and research assistant at the University of Oregon (class of 2025).
 They are majoring in Women, Gender, and Sexuality Studies with a sub-focus in Psychology.
 They are interested in utilizing an interdisciplinary approach to understanding adolescent mental development.
+  - name: Tiana Littlejohn
+    image: Tiana.jpg
+    email: tlittlej@uoregon.edu
+    body: Tiana is an undergraduate student at the University of Oregon majoring in Environmental Studies and Psychology and minoring in Global Health.
+She is a part of the Research More or Worry Less (WORM) Lab and is a Lab Technician in the Stress Physiology Investigative Team (SPIT).
+Additionally, Tiana interns as an Outdoor Educator with the Environmental Leadership Program (ELP) and is a Peer Advisor for the Department of Psychology and Pathway Oregon.
+She plans to pursue a Ph.D. in Clinical Psychology post-grad.
+Tiana’s hobbies include hiking, camping, and trying new things.
+  - name: Lakia Buckwald
+    image: Lakia.jpg
+    email: lakiab@uoregon.edu
+    body: Lakia is an Undergraduate Researcher (UO class of 2025) majoring in Psychology and minoring in Global Health.
+Her research interests include expanding on Environmental Psychology and increasing social emotional wellbeing.
+She is looking to create more comprehensive and effective interventions within this research.
   - name: Alumni
     image: Jeya.jpg
     body: Our Alumni have their own page [here!](https://devbrainlab.org/alumni)